 - Anatomy class is always held on a Tuesday.

 - I graduate at 10:00 a.m. on Aug.
 12.

 - Thanksgiving break is in November.

-Capitalize a department name when directly referring to the department (e.g., He works in Microbiology).
-Lowercase the word “department” if it follows the department name.
-A good rule of thumb is to avoid the use of “office” or “department” altogether, or use lowercase when informal and uppercase when formal or when needed for clarity.
+Capitalize a department name when directly referring to the department (e.g., He works in Microbiology.).
+Capitalize the word “Department” when it precedes the department name, and lowercase the word “department” if it follows the department name.
+A good rule of thumb is to avoid the use of “department” altogether, or use lowercase when informal and uppercase when formal or when needed for clarity.

 - The Department of Student Affairs approves student requests.

 - Project directors should contact the Sponsored Programs department.